-- Prepare your home work location: Whether you plan to use a university computer or a personal computer, test connecting to the resources you need at home in advance.
+- Prepare your location: Whether you plan to use a university computer or a personal computer, test connecting to the resources you need at home in advance.

-- U-M Virtual Private Network (VPN): Use the University of Michigan VPN to connect to university resources that require a university network when you are off campus.
+- Determine if you need the U-M Virtual Private Network (VPN): Use the UMVPN to connect to university resources that require a university network when you are off-campus.
 Learn how to set up and use the VPN on personal devices and unit-managed university devices or how to use the pre-configured VPN on MiWorkspace Macs.
 (MiWorkspace Windows computers do not need to use VPN when off campus.)

 Unless necessary, please use the UMVPN - Only U-M Traffic option, or UMICH VPN (tunnel only U-M activity) on a MiWorkspace Mac when working from home.

 - Learn about videoconferencing options: Choose from three videoconferencing services to stay in touch.
 Each offers different features for connecting and collaborating with individuals and teams remotely.

 - Zoom: Get started with Zoom.
 Zoom is a feature-rich and accessible videoconferencing service that includes options for online meetings, chat rooms, webinars, and mobile collaboration.
 (Consider securing your Zoom meetings to prevent disruptions.)